Table of Contents

 My Favorite: Badger Balm Anti-Bug Balm

-I absolutely love Badger Balm (click here to check price).
+I absolutely love Badger Balm (click here to check price on Amazon).

 Unlike most products for babies, this is a balm as opposed to a spray, which I personally think is the best for babies and much easier to apply correctly for proper coverage.